dianpeng/jitcalc2/README.md

 You could install https://github.com/vmt/udis86 library and add -DDUMP_ASSEMBLY to Makefile for cacl3.c.
 This will enable dumping of generated assembly code.

+##NOTES:
+Right now, calling functions have bug in calc3 and cacl2.
+I will fix it sometimes later :) Basically the registers will be messed up since I forget to save them while I calling another functions :(

 #BUILD:
 1. You need luajit or lua with bit operation and MUST BE on 64 bit Linux box
 2. Make